 The College’s ability to continue to offer a high quality of education depends on continuing voluntary support.
 Swarthmore seeks additional gifts and bequests for its current operations, its permanent endowment, and its capital development programs to maintain and strengthen its resources.
 The vice president in charge of development will be pleased to provide information about various forms of gifts: bequests, outright gifts of cash or securities, real estate or other property, and deferred gifts through charitable remainder trusts and life-income contracts in which the donor reserves the right to the annual income during his or her lifetime.

 The collections are housed in three libraries.
-The Thomas B. and Jeannette L. McCabe Library is the center of the College library system and is home to the major portion of the collections, extensive public computing resources, a wide variety of reading and study areas, and a video classroom.
+The Thomas B. and Jeannette L. McCabe Library is the center of the College library system and is home to the major portion of the collections in the humanities and social sciences.
+It has extensive public computing resources, a wide variety of reading and study areas, and several video viewing rooms.
+In 2018, the Color Room (the Frank and Vera Brown Study Room) opened.
+Dedicated to the interdisciplinary study of color and to Swarthmore couples past, present and future it contains a selection of books on color, pigment samples, and cards, and objects to facilitate exploration of color.

 2.2.1 Special Library Collections

-The College library contains certain special collections: the Private Press Collection, representing the work of more than 750 presses, an exemplary collection of "book arts" and artists' books; British Americana, accounts of British travelers in the United States; the works of English poets Wordsworth and Thomson bequeathed to the library by Edwin H. Wells; the works of Seamus Heaney, winner of the Nobel Prize for Literature, 1995; the W.H.
-Auden Collection commemorating the English poet who taught at Swarthmore in the mid-1940s; and the Bathe Collection of the history of technology donated by Greville Bathe.
+The Rare Book Room in McCabe Library contains several special collections: the Book Arts & Private Press Collection, an exemplary collection of artists’ books and fine press printing dating from the 16th century to the present day; British Americana, accounts of British travelers in the United States; the works of English poets Wordsworth and Thomson bequeathed to the library by Edwin H. Wells; the works of Seamus Heaney, winner of the Nobel Prize for Literature, 1995; the W.H.
+Auden Collection commemorating the English poet who taught at Swarthmore in the mid-1940s; the David H. Keller Collection, consisting of science fiction and fantasy pulp magazines from the 1920s through the 1960s; and the Bathe Collection of the History of Technology, donated by Greville Bathe.

 Within the McCabe Library building are two special libraries that enrich the academic life of the College: